wizyoung/YOLOv3_TensorFlow/README.md

 First stage: Restore `darknet53_body` part weights from COCO checkpoints, train the `yolov3_head` with big learning rate like 1e-3 until the loss reaches to a low level.

 Second stage: Restore the weights from the first stage, then train the whole model with small learning rate like 1e-4 or smaller.
 At this stage remember to restore the optimizer parameters if you use optimizers like adam.

+Or just restore the whole weight file except the last three convolution layers.

 (2) Quick train: